 “Why are you smiling like that?”
 I asked.

 “What?”
 I pressed.

-Rather than phasing it into word, she raised up her left hand.
+Rather than phasing it into word, she raised her left hand.

 On her finger was a diamond ring that might end world hunger.
 I gasped and then jumped up from my seat.
 I took her hand and studied the ring some more.

 “Oh my gosh!
 Congratulations!
 When did this happen?
 Since I haven’t heard anything from April… wait, did you tell her already?”
-I shifted quickly, knowing how my little sister – her best friend – might have a fit if she wasn’t informed right away.
+I asked, knowing how my little sister, her best friend, might have a fit if she wasn’t informed right away.